 - Mold spores: Mold spores are commonly found both inside and outside the home.
 They thrive in damp spaces and can be airborne.
 Mold can trigger allergies all year long.

-- Pet Dander: It isn’t your pet’s fur that causes allergies – the culprits are certain molecules in their saliva, urine and dead skin cells (dander).
+- Pet Dander: It usually isn’t your pet’s fur that causes allergies – the culprits are certain molecules in their saliva, urine and dead skin cells (dander).
 But even more than your pet’s fur, these molecules can linger in the air for quite a while.